-- If the choice to carry a wind rider or a system rider is up for consideration, it should be a decision which would come out of Risk Management.
+Observation 8.
+Building Code Interpretation and District Design Standards (continued) Management's Action Plan Capital Programs Response: The SMART Team continues to support efforts to expand the pool of manufacturers that have obtained NOA's.
+As such we have encouraged additional manufacturers to begin the testing process and to seek an NOA.
+Some progress in this regard has been made already, with the manufacturer Johns Manville having just completed testing and will become an additional option once their NOA is officially approved.
+A third manufacturer is preparing for testing and approval as well.
+Building Department Response: If the choice to carry a wind rider or a system rider is up for consideration, it should be a decision which would come out of Risk Management.
 However, the wind rider is a product warranty issued as an addendum to the insufficient standard product warranty issued by roofing manufacturer at the completion of the roofing project.
-The FBC does requires that their product meet the minimum basic wind speed of 180 mph in the High-Velocity Hurricane Zone (HVHZ) to which they comply with during construction, but the standard warranty by most roofing manufacturers only covers up to 74 mph wind speed as such it becomes an inherent deficit in meeting the minimum code requirement in the warranty terms, therefore to meet the basic wind speed in the warranty, an addendum in the form of wind rider is required. - The interpretation of the Florida Building Code is the sole purview of Florida's building officials.
+The FBC does requires that their product meet the minimum basic wind speed of 180 mph in the High-Velocity Hurricane Zone (HVHZ) to which they comply with during construction, but the standard warranty by most roofing manufacturers only covers up to 74 mph wind speed as such it becomes an inherent deficit in meeting the minimum code requirement in the warranty terms, therefore to meet the basic wind speed in the warranty, an addendum in the form of wind rider is required.
+The interpretation of the Florida Building Code is the sole purview of Florida's building officials.
 In my experience, if a DEC statement is requested and it concerns an aspect that is as clearly written in the code as this is, the Florida Building Commission (FBC) will defer to the judgment of the local Authority Having Jurisdiction, which in this case are the Board's appointed Building Officials.
 Since the District's Building Officials are of this opinion concerning this aspect of the analysis, it is not to say we would not be opposed to a design professional requesting a code interpretation from the Florida Building Commission to resolve this issue once and for all.
 None of the analysis's recommendations explain why the other major school districts are encountering the same roofing costs as BCPS.
-The bottom line is that the BD disagrees with the analysis on this particular point. - Reference is made in the analysis with Notice of Acceptance (NOA) and engineering calculations, the opinion by many is that they are one in the same and can be used interchangeable with each other.
-This opinion is supported with a code section from the Florida Building Code Section 1504 which explains the performance requirements of roofing designs.
-However Section 1504 is not pertinent to the High Velocity Hurricane Zone (HVHZ) as stated in the exception to Section 1501.

-Exception: Buildings and structures located within the high-velocity hurricane zone shall comply with the provisions of Section 1503.7 and Sections 1512 through 1525.
+The bottom line is that the BD disagrees with the analysis on this particular point.
+Reference is made in the analysis with Notice of Acceptance (NOA) and engineering calculations, the opinion by many is that they are one in the same and can be used interchangeable with each other.
+This opinion is supported with a code section from the Florida Building Code - Section 1504 which explains the perfor Exception: Buildings and structures located within the high-velocity hurricane zone shall comply with the provisions of Section 1503.7 and Sections 1512 through 1525.
 The correct referenced Code Section would be Section 1515 High-Velocity Hurricane Zones - Performance Requirements.
 Section 1515.1 General, states; All roof assemblies, roof coverings and roof systems shall have product approval, and shall meet the following minimum requirements.
 The remaining sections all speak to product approvals, tested assemblies and Roofing Application Standard RAS and Testing Application Standard (TAS) requirements.
 The minimum requirements of Section 1515.1 which dictate product approval and testing must be adhered to.